zeppe-lin/pkgsrc-system/README.md

-This repository contains **system** pkgsrc collection: build scripts and files for the packages required for minimal installation on real hardware (e.g. boot loader, filesystem utilities, hw-monitors, etc) and/or packages needed for servers.
+This repository contains **system** pkgsrc collection: build scripts and files for the packages required for minimal installation on real hardware (e.g., boot loader, filesystem utilities, hw-monitors, etc) and/or packages needed for servers.

 Packages in this collection must depend **only** on **core** pkgsrc